Parcel Identification Number

 The county PIN (Parcel Identification Number) uses the elements of the Public Land Surveying System to pinpoint the location of lands in Kenosha County for assessment, taxation and other land related purposes.

 Parcel Identification Numbers are unique to each county and some cities throughout the state.
 View a listing of Counties and their parcel numbering systems.

 Kenosha County uses a geo-referencing parcel number.
 This number identifies the location of a parcel based on surveying and legal description standards.
 These standards include the prime meridian, township and range, section number, quarter section number, and a unique three digit identifier.

 An example of the Kenosha County Tax Parcel Identification System is as follows: Tax Parcel ID Map (PDF).
 As can be seen from this example Kenosha County has two unique parcel identification numbering systems, one for the County and one for the city.
 Each identification number contains 17 characters, however the City of Kenosha parcel number breaks the location of land into smaller units to more accurately describe the smaller tracts of land associated with an urban area.

 Kenosha County Municipal Identifiers

-A unique feature to the City and County of Kenosha tax parcel number are the first two digits known as the "book" number.
-The Kenosha County Assessors Office (now defunct) originally established "Book" numbers as a means to easily identify assessment municipalities and to break down assessment districts for maintenance by staff appraisers.
+A unique feature of the City and County of Kenosha tax parcel numbers is the first two digits, known as the "book" number.
+The Kenosha County Assessors Office (now defunct) originally established "book" numbers as a means to easily identify assessment municipalities and to break down assessment districts for maintenance by staff appraisers.
 The "book numbers" are a product of Kenosha County and do not follow PLSS or Rectangular Surveying System methodology.